psychemedia/island-storynotes/carus-wilson/13-the-new-church.md

 Here, when thy people seek thy face,
 And dying sinners pray to live.
 Hear thou in heaven, thy dwelling-place;
-And when thou nearest, Lord, forgive !
+And when thou nearest, Lord, forgive!

 Thy glory never hence depart;
 Yet choose not, Lord, this house alone:
 Thy kingdom come to ev'ry heart;
-In ev'ry bosom fix thy throne !
+In ev'ry bosom fix thy throne!

 ```